nlessmann/Simrou/README.md

     // Setup an instance of Simrou
     var router = new Simrou();

-    // Register a route that matches all edit requests to your articles var editRoute = router.addRoute('/article/:id/edit');
+    // Register a route that matches all edit requests to an articles var editRoute = router.addRoute('/article/:id/edit');

     // Bind an action handler to that route